EMRL/fire/docs/assets.md

 #### Using a manifest file

-If you compile files using a bundler (Webpack, rollup, etc) and enable filename hashing, you can link to the hashed version based on a manifest file lookup.
+If you compile files using a bundler (webpack, Rollup, etc) and enable filename hashing, you can link to the hashed version based on a manifest file lookup.
 If a file is found in the manifest, its hashed filename will be used.